SENSUIKAN!

 23 June 1943:

-A Daihatsu from Kiska scuttles the bow of the I-7 in the midst of the fog, using demolition charges.
-The crew attempts to locate the code books prior to the scuttling, but fails to retreive them.
-The explosion breaks the hull of the submarine into two parts.
-Captain Tamaki is promoted Rear Admiral, posthumously and LtCdr Nagai is promoted Commander, posthumously.
+A Daihatsu from Kiska scuttles the bow of I-7 in the midst of the fog, using demolition charges.
+Divers attempt to locate the code books prior to the scuttling, but fail to retrieve them.

 20 August 1943: